The Howl R4 IS the World's Hottest Portable Propane Fire Pit.

 It also lets you light bonfires in places you always wished you could – like your back deck, blacktop parking areas, the roof of your rig, and even the bow of your fishing boat.

 To keep the heat exactly where you want it (and nowhere you don’t), the HOWL uses metallurgy.
-Each part is made from a carefully selected alloy.

 07.